-I am a fourth year Ph.D. candidate at the University of California, San Diego (UCSD).
-I specialize in rebellion and civil conflict, and took my field exams in international relations and comparative politics.
-I am currently a Herb York Dissertation Fellow at IGCC for the 2019-2020 academic year.
+I am a fifth year Ph.D. candidate at the University of California, San Diego (UCSD).
+I specialize in the application of machine learning technology to the study of contentious politics.
+I was previously a Herb York Dissertation Fellow at IGCC for the 2019-2020 academic year.
 You can find the most current version of my CV here.

 My dissertation (in progress) develops a novel theory of rebel media as a local support strategy that draws attention to the increasingly influential role that the changing landscape of communication technology plays in the dynamics of local support.
 In this project, I bring together over five years of online media data across four rebel organizations in the Middle East and Central Asia to show how territorial control constrains and reshapes the way that extremist rebels use modern media to communicate their message to a more diverse group of potential followers.
 This work serves as the centerpiece of a research agenda featuring several working papers on rebel organization, radicalization, and communication in an increasingly interconnected internet age.